GoogleCloudPlatform/pubsec-declarative-toolkit/README.md

 ## Quickstart

+Deploying an example landing zone requires two steps:
+- A [Config Connector](https://cloud.google.com/config-connector/docs/overview) enabled Kubernetes cluster
+- One or more [solutions](#current-solutions) packages like the [core-landing-zone](solutions/core-landing-zone) and [experimentation core-landing-zone](solutions/experimentation/core-landing-zone) documented in section 2 of [landing-zone-v2](docs/landing-zone-v2#2-create-your-landing-zone)

-In order to deploy the solutions you will need a Kubernetes cluster with [Config Connector](https://cloud.google.com/config-connector/docs/overview) installed.
+In order to deploy the [solutions](#current-solutions) you will need a Kubernetes cluster with [Config Connector](https://cloud.google.com/config-connector/docs/overview) installed.

-We recommend using the Managed Config Controller service which comes bundles with [Config Connector](https://cloud.google.com/config-connector/docs/overview) and [Anthos Config Management](https://cloud.google.com/anthos/config-management), alternatively you can [install](https://cloud.google.com/config-connector/docs/how-to/advanced-install#manual) Config Connector on any CNCF compliant Kubernetes cluster.
+We recommend using the Managed Config Controller service which comes bundled with [Config Connector](https://cloud.google.com/config-connector/docs/overview) and [Anthos Config Management](https://cloud.google.com/anthos/config-management), alternatively you can [install](https://cloud.google.com/config-connector/docs/how-to/advanced-install#manual) Config Connector on any CNCF compliant Kubernetes cluster.

 See the Google Cloud [quickstart](https://cloud.google.com/anthos-config-management/docs/tutorials/manage-resources-config-controller) guide for getting up and running with Config Controller